VaclavElias/stride-website-next/wiki/Content.md

 - Update Bootstrap library or other libraries
 - Update layouts

-You would start with the local development environment, which is described in the [Installation](Installation) section, and then follow the steps below.
+You would start with the local development environment, which is described in the [Installation](Installation) section.

+Then you would make your changes and test them locally.
+Once you are happy with the result, you can create a pull request to merge your changes into the `master` branch.

 ## Wiki Updates